typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

       // plugin options
       {
-        // list of input files relative to project (required).
+        // list of input files relative to project (required)
         inputFiles: ['../../src/'],

-        // docs directory relative to the site directory (defaults to docs).
+        // docs directory relative to the site directory (defaults to `docs`)
         docsRoot: 'docs',

-        // output directory relative to docs directory - use '' for docs root (defaults to 'api'
+        // output directory relative to docs directory - use '' for docs root (defaults to `api`
         out: 'api',

-        // boolean or sidebar config object.
-        // Use 'false' to skip sidebar (defaults to true)
+        // options for auto generated sidebars.json (pass `null` to skip generation completely)
         sidebar: {
           // display full names with module path if applicable - (defaults to 'false')
-          fullNames: true,
+          fullNames: false,
-          // the parent category label for sidebar - (defaults to 'none' / no parent category)
+          // the parent category label for sidebar - (defaults to `none` - no parent category)
-          parentCategory: 'API',
+          parentCategory: 'none',
         },

-        // Pass in any additional Typescript/TypeDoc options (see typedoc --help).
+        // Pass in any additional Typescript/TypeDoc options (see typedoc --help)
         mode: 'file',
-        target: 'ES5',
+        target: 'ES2017',
-        //...etc
       },
     ],
   ],